MicahElliott/havoc/README.md

 ### LLM summaries

 LLMs are well suited to the task of summarizing commits.
 Havoc supports such automatic generation.
-It uses [llm cli](https://github.com/simonw/llm), so you have to configure it if you want to use this feature.
+It uses `llm`, so you have to configure it if you want to use this feature.
 With this option, a "Summary" is added to the top of the categorized commit listing.

 ### Generated SHA for verification